 Hello and thanks for reviewing my qualifications as you weigh your options in Colorado Realtors.
 My service areas include Colorado Springs, Castle Rock and South Metro Denver.
 This includes Monument, Parker, Black Forest, Fountain, Falcon, Highlands Ranch, Littleton, Lone Tree, Aurora and other areas.
 I am a former Navy submariner whose interests include writing, mountain biking, home improvement and music.
 The personality of my business is friendly, professional service.
 Working with sellers, buyers, and builders across the price points, I serve all clients with equal drive and dedication.
 I focus on mastery in communication, always finding a way to articulate everything from market conditions to contracts in the manner best suited to each individual client.
 No scripts, no one-size-fits-all speeches, and no drama.
 I listen carefully to absorb not just the immediate goals that we are embarking on together.
 I also listen to later bring to the table a range of insights that will enrich your experience and more importantly, your real estate outcomes.
 After almost two decades, providing useful insight has become my passion, and is the principal reason I still love my work as a broker.

-With 18 years of continuous experience as a Licensed Realtor and over 750 homes sold, you can count on me in every situation: home buying and selling or purchasing land and building.
+With over 20 years of continuous experience as a Licensed Realtor and over 750 homes sold, you can count on me in every situation: home buying and selling or purchasing land and building.
 (Please see Testimonials link on home page for more.)

 One agent, two amazing markets